apache/spark/docs/sql-data-sources-load-save-functions.md

 </div>
 </div>

-To load files with paths matching a given glob pattern recursively while keeping the behavior of partition discovery, you can use:
+To load files with paths matching a given glob pattern while keeping the behavior of partition discovery, you can use:

 <div class="codetabs">